 Valuable Life Skills Learned in College

-These lessons are actually not taught in courses, they’re learned throughout the experiences in college courses, social life and other daily activities.
+These lessons are actually not taught in courses, they’re learned throughout the experiences throughout your coursework, social life and other activities.

 While everything you learn in college is important, there are some teachings that may come in handy more so in life than, say, how to balance the most complicated chemistry equations.